-Oils: It’s best to store all your oils in a cool pantry, or failing that, in the fridge.
+It’s best to store all your oils in a cool pantry, or failing that, in the fridge.

-Extra Virgin Olive Oil: Over time olive oil loses many of the beneficial antioxidants and anti-inflammatory properties that make it an important CFYL mainstay.
+Extra virgin olive oil: Over time olive oil loses many of the beneficial antioxidants and anti-inflammatory properties that make it an important mainstay.
 The expiration date for many olive oils is two years from the time they were bottled.
 However, many variables come into play when determining the shelf life of olive oil.
 Depending on the conditions it was stored in and the quality of the oil, it can go rancid much sooner.
 A good way to tell if olive oil has gone bad is to smell it.
 Rancid oil will have the smell of cardboard or crayons.
 If you notice a funky smell when you check the olive oil, ditch it and consider storing the new bottle in the refrigerator if your pantry is not particularly cool and dry.

-Grape Seed Oil: Grape seed oil has one of the shortest life spans and should be replaced every 3 months.
+Grapeseed oil: Grapeseed oil has one of the shortest life spans and should be replaced every 3 months.
 Luckily it can be purchased in small quantities.
 Store in the fridge.

-Sesame Oil: Sesame oil comes in second with a 4-6 month life span.
+Sesame oil: Sesame oil comes in second with a 4-6-month life span.
+Store in the fridge.

-White: This flour has been stripped of many nutrients, but it still can turn after 6-8 months, whether opened or unopened.
+White (all-purpose) flour: This flour has been stripped of many nutrients, but it still can turn after 6-8 months, whether opened or unopened.

-As with everything else, the main culprit here is the fat content in the nuts.
+Nuts: As with everything else, the main culprit here is the fat content in the nuts.
 Oils and fats make nuts very volatile.
-If you are buying nuts in bulk, or don’t eat them that often, it’s best to keep them in the fridge or even the freezer to keep them from going bad.
+If you are buying nuts in bulk, or don’t eat them that often, it’s best to keep them in the fridge or the freezer to keep them from going bad.

 Spices should really be replaced every six months.
 If you noticed a lot of recipes aren’t quite as tasty as you might think, it could be that your spices are old.

-Store your new spices in airtight jars inside a dark cupboard, and not out on a rack.
+Store your new spices in airtight jars inside a dark cupboard and not out on a rack.
 This will keep their aroma stronger for longer.

-Canned Tomatoes & Other Canned High Acid Foods:
+Canned Tomatoes (& Other Canned High Acid Foods)

 Similar to herbs, old tea is generally still safe to drink.
 However, the tea itself loses a lot of the beneficial antioxidant power quickly.
 Keeping it in an airtight container can help it keep longer.